IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 The player detector was also a buggy block, like the energy detector.
 But it was not too buggy.
 We had bugs that the block uses completely wrong coordinates or the range was broken.

+0.7.4r
+Added more information to the `getPlayerPos` function.
+(Configurable)

 0.7r
 Added more functions to the player detector.
 One to define the range in every 3 axes, one to define 2 positions.
 Also added `getOnlinePlayers`